 Imagine if you could cleanse your face with a delicious, homemade pudding.
 Imagine massaging that warm, wonderfully-scented crème all over your face.
 Imagine if it was actually great for your skin, being full of nutritious, organic ingredients that are gentle enough not to irritate your skin, but also powerful enough to fight blemishes…

 Now, what if I told you that May Lindstrom actually made a product like that.
-The Honey Mud is indeed a pudding-like cleansing crème that is meant to remove makeup and impurities from the skin, but also make our cleansing routine a time to enjoy.
+The Honey Mud is just a pudding-like cleansing crème that is meant to remove makeup and impurities from the skin, but also make your cleansing routine a time to enjoy.
 Just like a fine dessert after dinner.

-Although it is called cleansing silk, the Honey Mud can double as face mask.
+Although it is called cleansing silk, (so technically, it would be a cleanser), the Honey Mud can double as face mask.
 As a cleanser, I apply it on wet skin and spread it all over my face, massaging in circular motion.
 The consistency is creamy and rich, with a silky feel to it.
 I prefer to use it in the morning on clean skin or as a second cleanse following makeup removal with the ED4OLO Cleansing Oil.
 It can be used to remove makeup, but that is just not my preferred way to use it.

 In addition to the benefits of using raw honey, which is the first ingredient in this product, there are also white halloysite clay, which sucks the gunk out of the pores, and macadamia nut oil for a softening, moisturizing effect.
 Then there are the blemishes banning ingredients, such as witch hazel, frankincense oil and myrrh oil.
 Honey Mud on my face while sipping on a warm, honey-sweetened cappuccino has become my morning ritual, (and an exciting reason to go to bed at night).
 This is the full list of ingredients: